AppliedCryptoGroup/BIP32_Threshold_Wallets/readme.md

 ## BIP32-Compatible Threshold Wallet Implementation

-This repository contains the implementation of the BIP32-compatible threshold derivation scheme in Go as described in the paper "BIP32-Compatible Threshold Wallets" by Das et al. available [here](https://eprint.iacr.org/2023/312.pdf).
+This repository contains the implementation of the BIP32-compatible threshold derivation scheme in Go as described in the paper "BIP32-Compatible Threshold Wallets".

 ## Getting Started
 This section describes how to run the tests and benchmarks for BIP32 threshold derivation.